Where to Stay in Glacier: Complete Guide (Inside & Outside the Park)

 Prince of Wales Hotel in Waterton

-Waterton is not as scenic as Glacier, but the Prince of Wales Hotel is so amazing I had to let you know about my experience.
+Waterton is not as scenic as Glacier, but the Prince of Wales Hotel is so amazing that I had to let you know about my experience.

 Prince of Wales Hotel